-Responsibilities of Each Council:
+Responsibilities of each Council:

-1. Recommendations with respect to the Atlantic migratory groups of king mackerel, Spanish mackerel, and cobia will be the responsibility of the South Atlantic Council, and those for the Gulf migratory groups of king mackerel, Spanish mackerel, and cobia will be the responsibility of the Gulf Council, with the following exceptions:
+- 1. Recommendations with respect to the Atlantic migratory groups of king mackerel, Spanish mackerel, and cobia will be the responsibility of the South Atlantic Council, and those for the Gulf migratory groups of king mackerel, Spanish mackerel, and cobia will be the responsibility of the Gulf Council, with the following exceptions: - a.
+The South Atlantic Council will have responsibility to set vessel trip limits,

-- a.
-The South Atlantic Council will have responsibility to set vessel trip limits, closed seasons or areas, or gear restrictions for 1) the Eastern Zone East Coast Subzone for Gulf migratory group king mackerel and 2) the east coast of Florida including the Atlantic side of the Florida Keys for Gulf migratory group cobia. - 2.
+- closed seasons or areas, or gear restrictions for 1) the Eastern Zone East Coast Subzone for Gulf migratory group king mackerel and 2) the east coast of Florida including the Atlantic side of the Florida Keys for Gulf migratory group cobia. - 2.
 For stocks where a stock assessment indicates a different boundary between the Gulf and Atlantic migratory groups than the management boundary, a portion of the ACL for one migratory group may be apportioned to the appropriate zone, but management measures for that zone will be the responsibility of the Council within whose management area that zone is located. - 3.
-Both councils must concur on recommendations that affect both migratory groups.
+Both Councils must concur on recommendations that affect both migratory groups.

-South Atlantic Preferred/Gulf Preferred Alternative 5.
-Make editorial changes to the framework procedure to reflect changes to the names of the Council advisory committees and panels.
-(SA Mackerel AP Preferred) (Gulf Mackerel AP Preferred)
+Preferred Alternative 5: Make editorial changes to the framework procedure to reflect changes to the names of the Council advisory committees and panels.

-Discussion: The Councils currently have three different regulatory vehicles for addressing fishery management issues.
+The Councils currently have three different regulatory vehicles for addressing fishery management issues.
 First, they may develop a fishery management plan or plan amendment to establish management measures.
 The amendment process can take one to three years depending on the analysis needed to support the amendment actions.
 Second, the Councils may vote to request an interim or emergency rule that could remain effective for 180 days with the option to extend it for an additional 186 days.
-Interim and emergency rules are only meant as short-term management tools while permanent regulations are developed through an amendment.
-Third, the Councils may prepare a framework action based on a predetermined procedure that allows changes to specific management measures and parameters.
-Typically, framework actions take less than a year to implement, and, like plan amendments, are effective until amended.
+Interim and emergency rules are only meant as short-term management tools while permanent regulations are developed through the full/normal regulatory process.
+Third, the Councils may prepare a framework action (also called a framework amendment or regulatory amendment) based on a predetermined procedure that allows changes to specific management measures and parameters.
+Typically, framework actions take less than a year to implement, but, like plan amendments, are effective until amended.
 The current framework procedure was implemented through Amendment 18 (GMFMC and SAFMC 2011).
 The section below highlights the changes proposed in the alternatives to this action.